btgrant-76/qmk_userspace/users/btgrant-76/readme.md

-/*
-Copyright 2021 Kyle McCreery
-Copyright 2022 Brian Grant <@btgrant-76>
+Copyright 2022 Brian Grant brian@skeletonjack.net @btgrant-76

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by